google/clif/README.md

     ```bash
     cmake -G Ninja ...flags... $LLVMSRC_DIR/llvm
     ninja clif-matcher
-    ninja install
+    ninja -j 2 install
     ```

     If the clif-matcher build target is not found, check that you created the correct `llvm/tools/clif` symlink in the previous step.
 The CLIF backend builds as _part_ of an LLVM build.

+    If you have more than one Python version installed (eg. python2.7 and python3.6) cmake may have problems finding python libraries for the Python you specified as INSTALL.sh argument and uses the default Python instead.
+    To help cmake use the correct Python add the following options to the cmake command (substitute the correct path for your system):

+    ```bash
+    cmake ... \
+      -DPYTHON_INCLUDE_DIR="/usr/include/python3.6" \
+      -DPYTHON_LIBRARY="/usr/lib/x86_64-linux-gnu/libpython3.6m.so" \
+      -DPYTHON_EXECUTABLE="/usr/bin/python3.6" \
+      "${CMAKE_G_FLAGS[@]}" "$LLVM_DIR/llvm"
+    ```

+    NOTE: INSTALL.sh builds only for X86.
+If you want to build for another architecture, modify it to specify your target architecture, or just remove this restriction (see NOTE in INSTALL.sh).

 1. Get back to your CLIF python checkout and install it using pip.

     ```bash
     cd "$CLIFSRC_DIR"